bjzelvelder/GABBI/README.md

     --perc 70  \
     --continue
 ```
-> Please refer to _Phylomera_ ```--help``` section to fine-tune your parameters.
+> Please refer to _Phylomera_ ```--help``` section to for parameter details.

-Once it finished running, you will find the IQ-TREE output files in ```GABBI_output/06_final_targeted_loci/final_tree/TREES```.
+Upon completion, IQ-TREE output files will be available in ```GABBI_output/06_final_targeted_loci/final_tree/TREES```.

-## Generate your final probe set
+## Generating the final probe set

-If you are satisfied with your final set of targeted loci, you will need to generate the probe set required for _in silico_ analyses.
-As we relied on an external company to design and clean ours, this step is not currently supported by the GABBI pipeline.
-You are free to design them on your own or ask your bait synthesizer company to generate them given your targeted loci file.
+Once the final set of targeted loci is satisfactory, probes must be designed for downstream _in silico_ and experimental analyses.
+As probe design and quality filtering were performed by an external provider in the [GABBI paper](#citation), this step is not currently supported by the GABBI pipeline.
+Users may design probes independently or submit the targeted loci file to their bait synthesis provider.

-Because GABBI offers a lot of reference sequences for each marker with ancestral sequences that can be very redundant, we highly encourage you to remove redundant probes by clusterizing probes in your set checking their % of identity and % of overlap.
-For example, in the [GABBI paper](#citation), we removed redundant probes with over 75% overlap and 80% identity to reduce our probe set to 130k probes (instead of 721k).
+Given that GABBI outputs a large number of reference sequences per marker, including highly redundant ancestral sequences, it is highly recommended to remove redundant probes by clustering sequences based on percent identity and overlap.
+For instance, in the [GABBI paper](#citation), probes sharing more than 75% overlap and 80% identity were removed, reducing the probe set from 721k to 130k probes.

-## Annotate targeted loci as coding or non-coding sequences for downstream analyses
+## Annotating targeted loci as coding or non-coding sequences for downstream analyses

-In order to improve downstream phylogenomic inferences, we also annotated our set of targeted loci as coding or non-coding (for codon-wide partitioning).
-This step requires you to have at least one finely annotated genome in your dataset.
-The idea is to fetch the coordinates of each targeted locus on each annotated genome and check with the GFF file if they overlap with coding sequences.
-We detailed our approach in the [GABBI paper supplementary data](https://doi.org/10.5281/zenodo.20327231) available on Zenodo, if you want to give it a try.
+To improve downstream phylogenomic inferences, targeted loci can be annotated as coding or non-coding sequences (for codon-partitioned analyses).
+This step requires at least one well-annotated genome in the dataset.
+The approach consists of retrieving the coordinates of each targeted locus on an annotated genome and cross-referencing them with the corresponding GFF file to identify overlaps with coding sequences.
+The detailed procedure is described in the [GABBI paper supplementary data](https://doi.org/10.5281/zenodo.20327231) available on Zenodo.

-## Test the probe set _in silico_ on whole genome sequences
+## Testing the probe set _in silico_ on whole genome sequences

-Lastly, we want to test our probe set on simulated target capture data.
-To do so, any whole genome sequences (WGS) can be used to get a bigger dataset than the one used to design the probes.
-Multiple approaches have been proposed in the literature, allowing users to choose the method best suited to their needs (e.g. [PHYLUCE](#references), [HybPiper](#references), [IBA](#references)).
-In this section, I will detail the approach I used in the [GABBI paper](#citation) using aTRAM [Allen et al. 2015](#references).
+Testing the probe set on simulated target capture data constitutes an important validation step.
+Any available whole-genome sequences (WGS) can be used to extend the dataset beyond the genomes used for probe design.
+Several approaches have been proposed in the literature, each suited to different analytical/taxonomical contexts (e.g. [PHYLUCE](#references), [HybPiper](#references), [IBA](#references)).
+In this section, I will detail the approach used in the [GABBI paper](#citation) using aTRAM [Allen et al. 2015](#references).

-First of all, we need to get raw read data, either from real WGS data or simulating them from a genome assembly.
-In the latter case, we can use ART Illumina ([Huang et al. 2012](#references)) with default options and trim the resulting file with fastp ([Chen et al. 2018](#references)):
+First, raw read data must be obtained, either from real WGS data or by simulating them from genome assemblies.
+In the latter case, ART Illumina ([Huang et al. 2012](#references)) can be used with default parameters, and the resulting reads trimmed with fastp ([Chen et al. 2018](#references)):

 ```
 parallel "